Don Atwater, Internet Games Chairman

 Worked in Office Services for Robert Half to finish work in 2005.

-In Sir I have been: Chairman of Branch 8 fishing group for 10 years, author of the Area 2 monthly fishing report for 10 years, participant in the poker group, SIR’s in the kitchen, pinochle group, bridge group, and Explore and Eat.
+In Sir I have been Chairman of Branch 8 fishing group for 15 years, author of the Area 2 monthly fishing report for 15 years, and lately the jigsaw puzzle exchange.
+I have been a participant in: the poker group, SIR’s in the kitchen, pinochle group, bridge group, bocce, and Explore and Eat.

 Most of the exciting adventures of my life were shared with the “Writing your Life Stories” activity several years ago.
 Leaving something about yourself for your descendants (kids and grand kids) is a really great idea.
 I highly recommend the activity.